What to consider when the system thinks otherwise.

 If you’re absolutely certain you’re entering the right password and username and your password still is not accepted, then it’s no longer the correct password.
 Somehow the password was changed — most likely by someone else.
 You need to treat it as a hacked account and attempt to regain access.
-After that, you need to take steps to secure your account to ensure that this doesn’t happen again.
+Then you need to secure your account to make sure this doesn’t happen again.

 First, the obvious

-Please don’t be offended, but take the time to make certain that you’re actually typing in the password you think you are.
-Perhaps type it into Notepad so you can see it, and then copy/paste it into the password field of the site to which you’re attempting to sign in.
+Please don’t be offended — but take the time to make certain that you’re typing in the password you think you are.
+Perhaps type it into Notepad so you can see it, and then copy/paste it into the password field of the site or app.

-CAPS LOCK is your enemy, and it’s common to hear back from people who are somewhat embarrassed that it was the problem.
+CAPS LOCK is your enemy here, and it’s common to hear back from people who are somewhat embarrassed that it was the problem.

 Also, please confirm that you’re typing the username or email address in properly.
-Your correct password will not be the correct password for some other (or non-existent) account.
+For example, if you type in the wrong email address as the user name, your correct password will not be the correct password for some other (or non-existent) account.

 It’s (probably) a hack

-Someone guessed or otherwise got your password.
-Having done so, they changed not only your password, but also the recovery information — like your first dog’s name — associated with your account.
+Someone guessed or otherwise got your password and then changed it.
+Having done so, they also changed the recovery information — like your first dog’s name — associated with your account.